matsev/getting-familiar-with-spring-boot/README.md

 - Verify that the response body defaults to JSON.
 - Verify that the request parameter is picked up correctly.
-- _Optional:_ create an integration test for the resource, see http://www.jayway.com/2014/07/04/integration-testing-a-spring-boot-application/ for implementation details and explanation.

-**Question:**
-How can we make the `content` parameter optional (and default to `Hello World`)?

-_Optional:_
-What needs to be changed in order to get an XML payload?

 See the _Rest Service guide_ for solution: https://spring.io/guides/gs/rest-service/